BV-BRC/BV-BRC-Docs/docroot/user_guides/services_tab.rst

 Services and Tools
 ===================
 The top-level Services Menu provides access to wide range of services and tools for analyzing data.
-The PATRIC private Workspace (available via registration) provides a means for accessing and securely using the services with your own data, and then interacting with your data in the context of the full PATRIC data and tools. .
+The BV-BRC private Workspace (available via registration) provides a means for accessing and securely using the services with your own data, and then interacting with your data in the context of the full BV-BRC data and tools.

 .. image:: ./images/bv_services_menu.png